ingeborgborhaug/sound-event-detection-aircrafts/README.md

 'wav_path' is the path to the wav file you want to detect.
 You can define how much of the audio you want to process by editing the variabels 'start_time' and 'end_time'.

 ### Run the demonstration
+cd into sound-event-detection-aircrafts in the terminal, and run:
 ```bash
 python demonstration/interactive/SED.py
 ```